unoplatform/uno/doc/articles/getting-started/portingApps.md

 * for now, you can Unload your APPNAMEUno.Droid, .iOS and .WASM projects (right click in Solution Explorer).
 Why?
 To make VStudio using less memory and start faster.

 ## converting your code
-In simple words, you have to copy all your content from APPNAME to APPNAME_Uno.Shared; all your XAML pages, all code behind it (.cs), replace folders Strings and Assets (delete just generated Strings and Assets folders).
+In simple words, you have to copy all your content from APPNAME to APPNAME_Uno.Shared; all your XAML pages, all code behind it (.cs), and replace folder Strings (delete just generated Strings folders).
 Copy also all other files and folders you created in APPNAME.
 Use Solution Explorer for this.

 If your code is in VB, you can use some simple translators, e.g. https://codeconverter.icsharpcode.net/ .
 It is not perfect translation, some issues you would have to correct manually, but it is a good start.
 So, in Solution Explorer, for each XAML page: